REGIONAL CLIMATE GUIDES

 How can I get involved?

 Feedback on the guides and their content is welcome – each guide will have a two week period for feedback before their content is finalised.
-The guides will be available in the coming months.
+The guides will be rolled out over the coming weeks.